masters-info-nantes/snake/README.md

 ```

 ### Run the platform
-The last thing to do is to import the platform project in eclipse and run it :
+The last thing to do is to run the platform :

 ```
 $ cd ../platform
-$ mvn eclipse:eclipse
+$ mvn exec:java
 ```

 ## Authors